Crimson-Wizard/bus-off-blog/README.md

 AC1 Given a logged in user, they can save a draft blog post

 - Perform the Test: Log in as a user with admin privileges.
 Navigate to the blog post creation or editing page.
 Enter content for a new blog post.
 Save the post as a draft in the status option.
-Verify that the draft is saved successfully, typically by checking a draft folder or list.
+Verify that the draft is saved successfully, by checking list if status is published or draft.

 AC2 Then they can finish the content at a later time

-- Perform the Test:
+- Perform the Test: Log in as the same user who saved the draft.
+Navigate to the drafts section or the list of saved posts.
+Open the draft post that was previously saved.
+Complete or edit the content as needed.
+Save the changes or publish the post when ready.
+Verify that the changes are saved correctly and that you can continue editing the draft as needed.

 ### Approve comments